White House pitching massive coronavirus relief bill to Congress

 White House aides say the package could include more than $50 billion for airlines, about $500 billion in payroll tax cuts and $250 billion or more in Small Business Administration loans.

-The U.S. airline industry said it has lost about one million passengers in the first two weeks of March alone, compared with the same period a year ago.
+The U.S. airline industry said it has lost about 1 million passengers in the first two weeks of March alone, compared with the same period a year ago.

 President Trump said Monday the pandemic, which has closed many businesses and schools across the country, could push the nation into a recession.
 The stock market suffered huge losses Monday, falling more than 12% to wipe out nearly all the gains since Mr. Trump was inaugurated.